-A Filing User whose filing is made untimely as the result of a technical failure (e.g.unavailability of the Electronic Filing System, extended local power outage, typhoon, Internet service outage beyond the Filing Party's control), may seek appropriate relief from the court.
+A Filing User or E-mail Filer whose filing is made untimely as the result of a technical failure (e.g.unavailability of the Electronic Filing System, extended local power outage, typhoon, Internet service outage beyond the Filing Party's control), may seek appropriate relief from the court.
 The court has discretion to grant or deny relief in light of the circumstances.